Explore UCD

 Applicants should be informed of the RPL outcome/status of their application within four weeks of submission.

-The RPL Community of Practice is an informal network of staff who manage RPL requests from the query stage, through assessment and right to the awarding of RPL.
+The RPL Community of Practice is an informal network of staff who manage RPL queries and applications from initiation, through the assessment phase to the potential awarding of RPL.

 The purposeofthe RPLcommunity of practice is: